Breast Cancer Treatment

 Breast Multidisciplinary Clinic

-Norton Cancer Institute patients who receive a breast cancer diagnosis now have the option to be seen by multiple specialists the same day through a Breast Multidisciplinary Clinic.
+Norton Cancer Institute patients who receive a breast cancer diagnosis now have the option to be seen by multiple specialists the same day through a multidisciplinary clinic.
 The multidisciplinary setting offers the convenience of fewer appointments, thereby reducing travel and time in beginning next steps in their care.

-A Norton Cancer Institute patient navigator supports each patient along their journey, every step of the way.
+A Norton Cancer Institute patient navigator supports you as a patient along your journey, every step of the way.

-At Norton Specialty Pharmacy, patients receive regular consultations on their medications and treatment plan, making sure they get their prescriptions quickly and accurately.
+If you need the services of Norton Specialty Pharmacy, you’ll receive regular consultations on your medications and treatment plan, making sure you can get prescriptions quickly and accurately.
 Our specialty pharmacists collaborate closely with your oncology team.

 Breast Cancer Surgery